phonopy/phono3py/_sources/auxiliary-tools.md

 ### Options for tensor properties

-For cummulative thermal conductivity, the last value is given as the thermal conductivity in W/mK.
+For cumulative thermal conductivity, the last value is given as the thermal conductivity in W/mK.
 For the other properties, the last value is effectively the sum of values on all mesh grids divided by number of mesh grids.
 This is understood as normalized for one primitive cell.
 Before version 1.11.13.1, the